Vampires in popular culture: Strix

-The Stirge was presented as a popular monster in Dungeons and Dragons.
+The Stirge was presented as a popular monster in Dungeons & Dragons.
 In the game, it took the form of a many-legged flying creature which sucked the blood from its victims through a sharp, tubular beak.

-A version of the striga makes an appearance in The Witcher (video game) based on the works of Polish writer Andrzej Sapkowski.
+A version of the striga makes an appearance in The Witcher video game based on the works of Polish writer Andrzej Sapkowski.
 As a demonic undead creature, which transforms from the corpse of a dead child conceived via incest, striga in the Witcher's universe does not look like insects or vampires but looks similar to a ghoul with a muscular quadrupedal body, big claws, and a fang-filled mouth.

-The strix make an appearance in the Vampire: the Requiem historical book Requiem for Rome.
+The strix make an appearance in the Vampire: The Requiem historical book Requiem for Rome.
 In contrast to the more traditional vampires presented in the line, the strix are disembodied spirits who commonly take the shape of owls and can possess both humans and torpored vampires.
 It is rumored that the strix restored Remus to undeath, and corrupted a sixth clan of vampires who were destroyed en masse.
 The strix believed themselves to be betrayed by the vampires of Rome, especially those of the Julii clan, and swore to bring about their ruin.
 They reappear in Night Horrors: Wicked Dead as heralds of disaster, mainly unbound by their former oath (although they still occasionally pursue such activities for personal reasons).
 Immensely amoral libertines, they view vampires clinging to humanity as weak, and as such will often serve as tempters in order to make them lose themselves to the Beast.

 Strix are also described in the GURPS third edition Sourcebook for Vampires Blood Types.
 They are described as witches who, having made pacts with dark entities, gained the ability to become blood-drinking birds at night.
 What their pacts with these dark forces require of them is not described.